-Smoking and Eye Health
+Smoking and Eye Disease

-Smoking also raises the risks for cardiovascular diseases that indirectly influence your eyes’ health.
-And tobacco smoke, including second-hand smoke, is an irritant that worsens dry eye, a very uncomfortable eye condition that is most common in women after menopause.
+Tobacco smoke, including second-hand smoke, is an irritant that worsens dry eye, a very uncomfortable eye condition that is most common in women after menopause.

-Smoking increases the risk of serious vision loss in people with other eye diseases.
+Smoking also increases the risk of serious vision loss in people with other eye diseases.
 And when women smoke during pregnancy they are more likely to give birth prematurely, putting their babies at higher risk for a potentially blinding disease called retinopathy of prematurity as well as other health problems.